 Award-winning teen singer-songwriter and multi-instrumentalist, Aspen Jacobsen has a natural gift for connecting with her audience through her introspective lyrics and emotive voice.
 Aspen's original work is a modern twist on Americana and Folk music.

 When I write a song, I start with a feeling—my main goal is to have a strong emotional exchange with the audience through my music,” shares Americana-Folk singer-songwriter and multi-instrumentalist Aspen Jacobsen.
 The award-winning artist is an empathic and thought-provoking lyricist with a flair for many time-honored roots music traditions.
-The Commerce, Michigan-based artist is also only 17 years old.
+The artist from Commerce, Michigan is also only 19 years old.

 At just 9 years of age, Aspen found her purpose while busking for tips with a little red ukulele.
 Since then, the prodigiously gifted musician has earned awards and scholarships; has actively released EPs and singles; and she has performed at a variety of well-respected venues and festivals.
 Today, Aspen furthers a variety of Americana styles through a series of personal and purposeful singles.